Fiona Swarovski

 Fiona Swarovski (born January 21, 1965, as Fiona Winter) is an Austrian-Italian-Swiss entrepreneur, fashion designer and personal stylist.

 Biography

 Fiona Swarovski was born in Basel, Switzerland.
-She is a decedent of Swarovski Group founder Daniel Swarovski from her mother's side.
+She is a descendant of Swarovski Group founder Daniel Swarovski from her mother's side.
 She is the director of Fiona Winter Studio in Milan.

 Swarovski married her current husband, Austrian politician and former finance minister, Karl-Heinz Grasser in October 2005.

 In October 2006, Austrian police thwarted a kidnapping plot involving her and Grasser.